clarabrigitta/rsv_disruption/README.md

-# Maternal Immunity as a Driver of Age-Specific RSV Disease
+# Maternal Immunity Drives Age-Specific RSV Disease

 This repository contains the code and data for modelling the effects of maternally-derived immunity on age-specific patterns of RSV (Respiratory Syncytial Virus) disease in children, using Scottish surveillance data.
 The project explores baseline transmission dynamics, the impact of maternal vaccination, and sensitivity analyses.